cindy1u0/website/README.md

 # Cindy Luo
-Welcome to my website.
+Welcome to my website version 1.
 It will still be in progress for now :)